 Tokenization, i.e. the act of digitally representing a tradable asset on a blockchain, is a notion that is attracting a lot of attention from financial services.
-The French multinational bank, Société Générale, has declared tokenization ‘reduces cost and the number of intermediaries’, whilst the advisory giant Deloitte stated the process is effective ‘by greatly reducing the friction involved in the creation, buying and selling of securities.’
-The World Economic Forum also made its position clear and announced ‘Blockchain will become the ‘beating heart’ of the global financial system.’
-It’s clear the institutional stance is positive, but we are yet to see this new technology transform capital markets.
+In previous years, the industry was more concerned with how to buy google stock and cash in on a sound investmentment, but now it seems everyone wants to invest in digital currencies.
+The French multinational bank, Société Générale, has declared tokenization ‘reduces cost and the number of intermediaries‘, whilst the advisory giant Deloitte stated the process is effective ‘by greatly reducing the friction involved in the creation, buying and selling of securities.‘ The World Economic Forum also made its position clear and announced ‘Blockchain will become the ‘beating heart‘ of the global financial system.‘ It‘s clear the institutional stance is positive, but we are yet to see this new technology transform capital markets.

 Why hasn’t tokenization come to fruition?
 Globally, there have been many projects announced but many of the public STOs have failed to reach their fundraising targets and it’s clear that there is still some way to go before this new infrastructure is fully built.
 In this article I give some thoughts on the three missing bricks that are needed to build this ecosystem:

 A company, an investment bank or a fund can dematerialize any kind of financial asset on the blockchain.
 Although the tokenization process can happen at anytime in the lifecycle of a security, for the moment it is mostly considered with new issuances, and when the issuer is in the most frequent contact with their investors.
 Here, the argument is strong to convince issuers on tokenization as they can propose a fully digital experience, increase transferability and improve the operational efficiency for their investors.